bluebird75/winpdb/README.rst

     # python -m pip install winpdb-reborn

-This will install Winpdb Reborn and the only dependency WxPython automatically.
-On Windows, shortcuts for the start menu are created.
+This will install Winpdb Reborn.

+You must also install the wxPython 3 for your version of Python.
+See: https://sourceforge.net/projects/wxpython/files/wxPython/

 *Winpdb Reborn* is not packaged yet by any linux distro.
 If your package manager proposes to install Winpdb, that’s the old unmaintained Winpdb which works neither with Python 2.7 nor with Python 3.